The Half-Bound World

 We are at a fork in the road just now.
 One way takes us to a wholly new way of managing human affairs.
 It is a system I have helped, in my small way, to develop: the Royal Society, the Bank of England, Recoinage, the Whigs, and the Hanoverian Succession are all part of it.
 The other way leads us to Versailles, and the rather different scheme that the King of France has got going there …

 There is an expression in Chinese literary criticism that is apt here: "half-bound."
-During China's imperial ages, women's feet were bound up tightly in childhood to prevent the bones from growing, tiny feet being though an indispensable component of female beauty.
+During China's imperial ages, women's feet were bound up tightly in childhood to prevent the bones from growing, tiny feet being thought an indispensable component of female beauty.
 It was very cruel and left the adult woman well-nigh lame.
 Advanced Chinese thinkers in the nineteenth century deplored the practice, and when the imperial system was overthrown in 1911, foot-binding ceased almost everywhere.

 Little girls whose feet had been bound for only a year or two were left with some irreparable deformation of the bone structure, though — a condition known as "half-bound."
 In the early twentieth century, the ponderous literary mannerism of the imperial age was yielding to a more fluent vernacular style, which tried to bring prose closer to everyday speech.
 Older writers, trained in the imperial style of writing, could not always make the transition completely.
 Their literary productions strained for the vernacular, but kept slipping back into old forms, allusions, and usages.
 Their style was called "half-bound" by obvious analogy.